General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsubsection{Self-Supervision}

 \glspl{ssl} allows models to learn from unlabeled data by generating \enquote{pseudo-labels} from the data's structure.
 The original, unlabeled data serves as its own \enquote{ground truth}.
-This differs significantly from supervised learning, a traditional method where models are trained using labeled datasets.
-In supervised learning, each piece of data is explicitly tagged with the correct output, which the model then learns to predict.
+This differs significantly from supervised learning, where each piece of data is explicitly tagged with the correct output, which the model then learns to predict.
 Such manual labeling is often an expensive, time-consuming, and domain-specific process. \glspl{ssl} has emerged as a particularly effective strategy for pre-training \glspl{llm}, since natural-language corpora are abundant but rarely annotated.
 Proxy strategies have then been applied to other types of model architectures as well.
 The ability to extract structure from data \textit{without labels} is a key enabler for foundation models and underpins the pre-training phase.